mars0i/net-cult-tran/doc/NodeUpdateNotes.md

 distance of the receiver's activation from the max, *but only if this is greater than 1*.

 (Why did I do this?
-Well it's a bit more stabilizing, as I recall.
+Well it's a bit more stabilizing, as I recall--**see below**.
 I made the change early on, in NetworkExperiment1.nlogo in the original popco repo, at history tag e2a52af [e2a52af1304f60c2eca2946231eca1760d9b5dd8].
 Neither the commit message or comments in the source code explains the choice--maybe because I was just experimenting at that point.
 Now--Jan 2015--I've got a chooser in the UI that can try out both options.)

 If the sender's activation is negative, then the negative message sent is scaled by the receiver's activation minus the min, i.e. plus it's